 Unique, as they make it possible to differentiate one individual from another

 Forgery-proof (a face, a fingerprint)

 Who needs biometrics?

 A better question would be: what for?

-The simple truth is that solutions are related to the challenges to be met.
+The simple truth is that solutions are related to meeting the challenges.

-The justice system, for example, must take the necessary time to identify a criminal and cannot accept the slightest error.
+For example, the justice system must take the time to identify a criminal and not accept the slightest error.
 It will not be worried about a lengthy and costly process.

 An everyday individual will seek to protect their personal property and have access to it quickly, at a reasonable price.

 Governments and public administrations are, in their case, confronted with multiple issues at once.